Commit project files

 asset_path_list |

-list | The list of asset paths that indicates the assets committed to Git. |
+array | The list of asset paths to commit. |

 Response